yojoots/libbitcoin-system-wiki/Cryptoeconomics.md

 Over time topics began to interact, a necessary taxonomy erupted, and what had been a casual process of ad-hoc observation started to become work.
 The topics are as short as possible and assume some knowledge of both Bitcoin and economics.
 I made an honest effort to rationalize links and terminology, but my focus remains on [consistency](https://en.wikipedia.org/wiki/Consistency) and expansion of understanding.
 Fortunately others have come along to add illustration, organization and publication.
 I really don't want this to become work.

 I have used the terms [Catallactics](https://en.wikipedia.org/wiki/Catallactics) and [Praxeology](https://en.wikipedia.org/wiki/Praxeology) to describe the underlying discipline.
 People also use the term [Austrian Economics](https://en.wikipedia.org/wiki/Austrian_School).
-I find each of these unsatisfying, so have started referring to the discipline as “Rational Economics” (not to be confused with [economic rationalism](https://en.wikipedia.org/wiki/Economic_rationalism)), a system based entirely on [deductive reasoning](https://en.wikipedia.org/wiki/Deductive_reasoning) from a set of axioms.
+I find each of these unsatisfying, so have started referring to the discipline as "Rational Economics" (not to be confused with [economic rationalism](https://en.wikipedia.org/wiki/Economic_rationalism)), a system based entirely on [deductive reasoning](https://en.wikipedia.org/wiki/Deductive_reasoning) from a set of axioms.

 It was [Mises](https://en.wikipedia.org/wiki/Ludwig_von_Mises) who explicitly established a system of economics on a rational basis, yet this approach does not pervade the entire Austrian School (which predates Mises).
 [Rothbard](https://en.wikipedia.org/wiki/Murray_Rothbard) adds rigor and clarity to Mises, deriving some important new conclusions.
 Yet Mises (as most humans) makes [material errors](Inflation-Principle), which are unfortunately carried forth by Rothbard.
 Other [errors commonly amplified](Full-Reserve-Fallacy) within the Austrian School are clear misinterpretations of Mises (and Rothbard).